realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Use light sensor

 Select whether to use a light sensor's data to enable night-mode.
-See [here](#night-mode)
+See [here](#night-mode).

 ##### &#9654; Light (lux) threshold

 If the light sensor reports a number of lux below or equal to this value, night-mode is activated.
-See [here](#night-mode)
+See [here](#night-mode).

 #### Temperature/humidity sensor settings